 24 Then cometh the end, when he shall have delivered up the kingdom to God, even the Father; when he shall have put down all rule and all authority and power.

-This context is the most succinct coverage of God’s plan from Adam to the end of the story of humankind.
+This context is the most concise coverage of God’s plan from Adam to the end of the story of humankind.
 The Apostle Paul, the author of Corinthians, is focusing specifically on converted Christians as the wider context displays.
-But he does say ALL will be made alive… every man (human) in his (their) order.
+But he does say ALL will be made alive, every man (human) in his (their) order.
 This order is the planned trip.
 There’s a resurrection for Christ’s own at His (second) coming.
 Later, in the order of events, there’ll be the general resurrection that I referred to, in the previous post, in Ezekiel.
 That is for ALL the dead, including Adam!
 He and everyone who have lived on Earth are the ALL, referred to by Paul, who shall be made alive.
-This is directly related to the neshama CHAYIM (plural lives) God breathed into Adam.
+It relates directly to the neshama CHAYIM (plural lives) God breathed into Adam.

-This brings to the surface another dilemma some have with God.
+It brings to the surface another dilemma some have with God.
 Why would God create humans from dust only to let them end up in the same sterile state?
-This doesn’t sound like Yahveh who has a design and purpose for creating humans.
+That doesn’t sound like Yahveh, who has a design and purpose for creating humans.
 Coupled with that, Jesus is a loving God, why would He want to see humans back in their state of dust?
 As Paul said, it is given to humans to die.
-Christ made an interesting statement when he arrived and found his friend Lazarus had died. …and after that he [Jesus] said to them, Our friend Lazarus sleeps; but I go, that I may awake him out of sleep (John 11.11).
-Death is like sleep and ALL will be awoken from that sleep.
+Christ made an interesting statement when he arrived and found his friend Lazarus had died. …and after that, he [Jesus] said to them, Our friend Lazarus sleeps; but I go, that I may awake him out of sleep (John 11:11).
+Death is like sleep, and ALL will awaken from that sleep.

 Most think life is a temporary state.
 In reality, death is a temporary state.
 Humans have the essence of LIVES and our present life and death are stages.
 All humans will live again at the resurrection and beyond.